Toll Collector

 I am considering starting as a part time toll booth collector but I am currently in college.
 Would I be able to study during my shifts if it is a slow station?

-Asked by Brock1 over 9 years ago
+Asked by Brock1 about 10 years ago

 I always found toll collecting and reading/studying to be a dreadful combination.
 As soon as you pick up your book and read a line, voila- a car appears!
 Put the book down, handle the customer, pick the book back up, read the same line over again, put the book down for another customer, rinse, repeat.